-oim: oi-im.
+oim: oi-im. yaits: ai-ix.

-Pure Ps are still somewhat ambiguous; the S clarifies which C of their group they represent (or presence/absence of y before Vs), whether they include syllable-final Cs and which ones, any moving Vs if unspecified, word tone, and any (rare) extra syllables.
+clarifies which C of their group they represent (or presence/absence of y before Vs), whether they include syllable-final Cs and which ones, any moving Vs if unspecified, word tone, and any (rare) extra syllables.

 With the S, no ambiguity!
-(Ideally.)
-The S (drawn the same as the Ps) is always present (except in a few one-syllable conjunctions), and exactly one is considered same.
-The Ps and Ms will: remain (close to) correct for each word.
+(In theory.)
+The S (drawn the same as the Ps) is always present (except in a few one-syllable conjunctions), and exactly one is considered correct for each word.

 The M is used whenever a modifier is present.
 It represents one or two syllables (up to three if an a is added for pronunciation; Ms are morphemic rather than phonemic), each M with a unique pronunciation based on their equivalent P (some of them identical).
-If the M affects the pronunciation of the base word, the change is not represented in the symbols of the base word itself, but only deduced from the Μ.
+If the M affects the mean different sounds and so be reshuffled pronunciation of the base word, the change is not represented in the symbols of the base word itself, but only deduced from the

 The most inherent M (closest to the base word) is the one that fills the spot for the fourth symbol.
 Additional Ms combine into (an) additional block(s) and follow the base word (before a space).
-These additional blocks can have up to four symbols, but all of them are Ms. Only context distinguishes them from compounds.
-When an additional block is formed from two Ms, they fill the spots of the first P and the S, taking up less room.
+Only context distinguishes them from compounds.